ecolearnia/ecolearnia-server-php/artifacts/laravel-tips.md

 drop table assignments;
 drop table contents;

+delete from activities;
+delete from assignments;
+delete from contents;

 ## Errors troubleshooting ##
 ErrorException: preg_replace(): Parameter mismatch, pattern is a string while replacement is an array